-Only one larger community is located outside the metroplex.
+Only two larger communities are located outside the metroplex.
 The population of Huntsville in Walker County (which is only partially located within the planning area) was estimated at approximately 43,000 in 2019.
-Other larger communities in the region include Corsicana, (Navarro County) in the central Trinity Region with just under 24,000 residents and Liberty, (Liberty County) which lies just south of Trinity River National Forest and is home to just over 8,800 residents.
-Anahuac, on Lake Anahuac and the Trinity Bay, is the southernmost community in the region and is home to just over 2,000 residents.
+Another larger community in the region includes Corsicana, (Navarro County) in the central Trinity Region.